 Pharmacists are funded by Medicare to do your medication review for free and they are more likely to have the time to research and access to the very latest literature regarding drug-drug interaction compared to your GP or HIV specialist who is usually running to a tight appointment schedule.
 You’ll need to make sure you let the pharmacist know all the medications and supplements you’re taking.
 Keep in mind, if you go to different pharmacies for different medications; have a complete record of all the drugs, medications and supplements you take with you.

-If you’re uncomfortable with either the nurse practitioner or pharmacist for any reason, you can still ask your GP or HIV doctor to do a medication review at your next appointment (book a ‘long-appointment’!) or you can also call the Positive Life Treatment Officers who live with HIV themselves for advice on (02) 9206-2177, 1800 245 677 (freecall) or email firstname.lastname@example.org.
-Peer Treatment Officers are available for support to discuss options to reducing your pill burden and/or to navigate medication considerations.
+If you’re uncomfortable with either the nurse practitioner or pharmacist for any reason, you can still ask your GP or HIV doctor to do a medication review at your next appointment (book a ‘long-appointment’!) or you can also call Positive Life for advice on (02) 9206-2177, 1800 245 677 (freecall) or email email@example.com.
+We can discuss your options for reducing your pill burden and/or to navigate various medication considerations.